axiom-org/axiom/testnet/README.md

 kubectl describe pod cserver0-deployment
 ```

-To get the application logs, go to `https://console.cloud.google.com/logs/viewer` and select "GKE container" from the first dropdown, and either "cserver0" or "hserver0" from the second.
+To get the application logs, go to `https://console.cloud.google.com/logs/viewer` and select "GKE container" from the first dropdown, and "hserver0" from the second.

 To expose these servers to public internet ports, first reserve a static IP for the hserver.